Fluffy Cassava Flour Pancakes (Gluten-Free)

 • Heat a non-stick skillet, griddle or large pan over medium-low heat.
 Lightly grease with oil or cooking spray.

 Pour about 1/4 cup of batter onto the skillet for each pancake.
-Cook the pancakes for 1-2 minutes until bubbles form on the surface and the edges start to look set.
+Cook for 2–3 minutes until bubbles form on the surface and the edges look set.

 Video